2006 Slovak Air Force Antonov An-24 crash: Memorials

 Immediately after the crash, flags were lowered to half-staff and sirens sounded as a tribute to the victims.

 On 30 March 2006, the United States Army Major General R. Martin Umbarger, Commanding General for the Indiana Army National Guard, presented a memorial to Slovak Army Major General Peter Gajdoš at a ceremony at the Slovak Ministry of Defense building in Bratislava.
 On 27 March the memorial travelled to Prešov and on 29 March to Trebišov before returning to Bratislava.

 On 18 September 2006, the government of Slovakia allocated 1.5 million koruna from its reserve fund to build a memorial in the Hungarian village of Hejce, near the crash site.
 The Defence Ministry of Slovakia was able to raise 1.496 million koruna through fundraising.
 The Slovak Cabinet committed to match public donations and earmarked 1.5 million koruna.
 The memorial cost around 4.5 million koruna.

 On 19 January 2007, the first anniversary of the crash was commemorated by the victims' loved ones, Martin Farkaš and his wife, and the Slovak and Hungarian militaries.
 Among those attending was Slovak Defence Minister František Kašický, Slovak Army Chief of Staff Ľubomír Bulík, Hungarian Defence State Secretary József Bali, and Hungarian Deputy Army Chief of Staff János Mikita.
 The attendees laid wreaths and flowers and lit candles at the crash site.
 Also in the ceremony, Slovak and Hungarian clergy blessed the cornerstone of a monument to the victims that will be near a local church in the Hungarian village of Hejce.

+In 2016, at the 10th anniversary, a memorial plaque with the inscripted names of the victims was placed at the Pristina City Park.
+The unveiling was carried out by the President of Republic of Kosovo Atifete Jahjaga and Deputy Prime Minister and Foreign and European Affairs Minister of the Republic of Slovakia Miroslav Lajčák.